syncfusion/ej2-javascript-docs/src/richtexteditor/rich-text-editor/link.md

 Point the cursor anywhere within the editor where you would like to insert the link.
 It is also possible to select a text or an image within the editor and can be converted to the hyperlink.
 Click the Insert HyperLink tool on the toolbar.
 The Insert Link Dialog will be open.
 The dialog has the following options.

 > Rich Text Editor features are segregated into individual feature-wise modules.
-To use image and link tool, inject link module using the `RichTextEditor.Inject(link)`.
+To use image and link tool, inject link module using the `RichTextEditor.Inject(Link)`.

 ![RTE insert link](./images/insert-link.png)